-This is the annual repost of my one shot inspired by the tragic events of 9/11/01 which I wrote and originally posted on 9/11/09 after noticing the little fanfare 'Patriot Day' seems to bring.
-It's been 13 years since that fateful day.
-One World Trade Center stands 1776 feet high where the Twin Towers once stood and terrorists still threaten us here and abroad.
+September 8, 2017: This is the annual repost of my one shot inspired by the tragic events of 9/11/01 on now its 16th anniversary.
+I wrote and originally posted this shot on 9/11/09 after noticing what little fanfare 'Patriot Day' seems to bring.

 Disclaimer: I do not own the Teen Titans, DC Comics, Warner Brothers, or related entities.
 I do own a United States of America flag (or three).